 - 3 to 4 million people carry the trait, most have no idea they are carriers

-- One out of 13 people with the sickle cell trait are African Americans
+- One out of 13 African Americans has the sickle cell trait

 Dr. Modupe Idowu with UT Physicians Comprehensive Sickle Cell Center and associate professor of hematology at McGovern Medical School at UTHealth says for a long time, having the sickle cell trait was thought to be a benign condition.

 "So what is considered very mild, you know, the sickle cell trait, is not what we thought," Dr. Idowu said.